norouzex/backup-path/README.md

-# backup
+# back up
-with this app we can copied folders and file from a directory to another directory with zero size !
+With this program, you can copy your files and folders from one directory and save them in another directory with zero size!.

-if you need backup of folders and file name you can use this app
+If you need to back up the names of your files and you care about folders and you don't want to spend a lot of time copying the contents of the files, you can use this software.

 ******************************************************************